 When the Commission approved the previous permit for use of the lot by the valet service, it was for non-exclusive use of a maximum of 40 parking spaces from 6:00 p.m. to 11:00 p.m. for a specified two-year term.
-Given that the proposal by State Parks was to allow members of the public to remain in the lot after the lot entrance was closed (up to 11:00 p.m.), the Commission was able to find the proposal consistent with Coastal Act policies because the proposal mitigated the potential adverse effect of competition between the public and private use, by expanding the time period the lot would be available to the public.
+Given that the proposal by State Parks was to allow members of the public to remain in the lot after the lot entrance was closed (up to 11:00 p.m.), the Commission was able to find the proposal consistent with Coastal Act policies because the proposal mitigated the potential adverse effect of competition between the public and private use.
 Also, only a small number of the total spaces in the lot (less than 40%) were going to be utilized by the valet service (on an available basis only) and as such, use of the parking lot by beach users would not be adversely affected.